Katherinejimmy/industrial-defect-inspector-vit/README.md

 **Phase 1 — Train the model (done)**

 The first problem was the dataset itself.
-MVTec's train split only contains `good` images — there are no defects in it at all.
+MVTec's train split only contains `good` images, there are no defects in it at all.
 So before any training could happen, I had to pull the damaged samples out of the test folder (broken large, broken small, contamination, etc.), pool them with the good images, and rebuild the whole thing into a proper `train/val/test` structure at 70/15/15.

 That left a second problem: 209 good images vs 63 damaged.
-To stop the model from just predicting "good" for everything, I used weighted CrossEntropyLoss and gave the damaged class 3.6× the weight of good — calculated as `total_samples / (num_classes × samples_in_class)`.
+To stop the model from just predicting "good" for everything, I used weighted CrossEntropyLoss and gave the damaged class 3.6× the weight of good, calculated as `total_samples / (num_classes × samples_in_class)`.

 - Model: FastViT-T8 via `timm`, fine-tuned from ImageNet weights
 - Optimiser: AdamW (lr=1e-4), 10 epochs on Google Colab